 6. Maintain and adapt the system where required

 Through various forms of feedback (both user and test case), the design system would be adjusted

 and communicated to the rest of the team via the #design-system channel on Slack.

 Often I'd assist with the front end by writing sample HTML/CSS code + animations (some jQuery too

 for demo interaction purposes) on a codepen which the developers would then duplicate

 or adjust where necessary for production level purposes.

-Example of recent UI design
+Example of a UI design extracted from marketing materials

 Development time reduced by reusing design components that were already serving the same purpose